rickstaa/top-issues-action/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
+6. Build the node package using the `npm run build` and `npm run package` commands.
-6. Issue that pull request!
+7. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License